UNTNeogiLab/Dashboard/README.md

 # 5d spectral visualizer
 Originally the _holoviz_ branch of [2020SummerResearch](https://github.com/UNTNeogiLab/2020SummerResearch)
+## Submodule
+(expiremental)
+Using a git submodule to reference files from the https://github.com/UNTNeogiLab/RASHG project
+When cloning use --recurse-submodules or run
+`git submodule init`
+`git submodule update`
 ## Installing Dependencies
 ### Using Pipfile (requires python)
 `pip install --user pipenv` (unpriviledged installation, use `pip install pipenv` or use package manager for global install)